ippontech/blog-usa/posts/stargate.md

 Finally, the CQL API will let you access the data using your favorite native language drivers like you would normally do with a regular Cassandra cluster.

-In our case, after being connected to our Stargate container following the [instructions here](https://stargate.io/docs/stargate/1.0/developers-guide/cql-using.html), we can run the following query to get all our vehicles:
+In our case, after being connected to our Stargate container using the [instructions here](https://stargate.io/docs/stargate/1.0/developers-guide/cql-using.html), we can run the following query to get all our vehicles:

 ```sql
 SELECT * FROM blog.vehicle;